qstata/datasciencecoursera/README.md

 # Datasciencecoursera
-Set up a github repository for my project of The Data Scientist¡¯s Toolbox.
+Set up a github repository for my project of The Data Scientist's Toolbox.